BorissowT/PictureResizeApi/README.md

 to start a consumer:\
 1)execute first command from kafka_client_commands in consumer's directory 2)execute second command.
-Note, that you can to specify topic's name and group's name for the consumer on this step, by setting environment variables.
-By default it set to "topic_test" and "my-group-id", respectively.
+Note, that you can to specify the topic's name and group's name for the consumer on this step, by setting environment variables.
+By default, it set to "topic_test" and "my-group-id", respectively.